Giallustio/HeartsAndMinds/docs/InGame-documentation.md

 ### House doors:
 Civilian house door can be close.
 Depend on reputation level, civilian will lock their door and stay inside.
 Under low, all doors are locked, above normal, all door are unlocked.
 ### Break locked door:
 You can still enter by breaking door lock with a wirecutter.
+Or by using explosive.

 ## Vehicles
 ### Respawn: